tokayseo/Civitas/README.md

 CTRL X to save it.
 Y for yes, then ENTER.
 ```
 civitasd &
+#if you set deamon=1 in civitas.conf you can do 'civitasd' without &
 ```

 3.Use `watch civitas-cli getinfo` to check and wait til it's synced